smdrager/snippets/powershell/git/useful-commands.md

 After the branch is removed from both local and remote, you must prune the obsolete tracking branch or else it will continue to appear in `git brnach -a`.
 `git fetch --all --prune`

+# Reset local changes to match remote
+You may want to `git fetch --all` first.
+The below will revert all local changes so that your local repo matches the target branch.
+`git reset --hard origin/<branch-name>`